Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 We live in the world of sounds: Pleasant and annoying, low and high, quiet and loud, they impact our mood and our decisions.
 Our brains are constantly processing sounds to give us important information about our environment.
 But acoustic signals can tell us even more if analyze them using modern technologies.

 Today, we have AI and machine learning to extract insights, inaudible to human beings, from speech, voices, snoring, music, industrial and traffic noise, and other types of acoustic signals.
-In this article, we’ll share what we’ve learnt when creating an AI-based sound recognition solutions for healthcare projects.
+In this article, we’ll share what we’ve learned when creating AI-based sound recognition solutions for healthcare projects.

 Particularly, we’ll explain how to obtain audio data, prepare it for analysis, and choose the right ML model to achieve the highest prediction accuracy.
 But first, let’s go over the basics: What is the audio analysis, and what makes audio data so challenging to deal with.